 Then the heavenly Anunnaki made the Lgigi take the load. . .
 So the immortals carved out the channel of the river Tigris and the divinities carved out the channel of the Euphrates.
 (Atra: Tablet I: p.
 58)

-In a normal situation, the Anunnakis were the apprentices of the Lgigi.
-In Kalayuga, the reverse role happened.
-Backed by the power of Anu, the Anunnakis oppressed the authority of their masters.
-In the show of their powers, they forced them to take on the heavy load of works.
+In a normal situation, the Anunnakis were the apprentices of the Lgigi who were in direct control of life on the whole earth.
+In Kalayuga, the reverse role however happened.
+Backed by the power of Ellil, the Anunnakis oppressed the authority of their masters and in the show of their powers, forced them to take on the heavy load of works.
 For almost the duration of the Kalayuga, the Lgigi endured their burdens (Notes: Average Duration of the Kalayuga).